John Bridge Pratt: Death

-After a brief illness, John Pratt died on November 27, 1870 in Maplewood (part of Malden, Massachusetts), where he and Anna were living.
-He was buried in an extension behind the Alcott lot in Sleepy Hollow Cemetery, Concord on Author's Ridge, and Anna was eventually interred beside him.
+After a brief illness, John Pratt died on November 27, 1870, in Maplewood (part of Malden, Massachusetts), where he and Anna were living.

 Connection to Alcott novels

 John Bridge Pratt's life became the basis for the character of John Brooke in Alcott's Little Women and Little Men, with both his wedding and early death becoming important events in the story lines.
 In fact, Pratt's unexpected death in 1870 had prompted Louisa May Alcott, who was staying in Rome at the time, to write Little Men (published 1871) in order to provide financial security for the widowed Anna and her sons.
 His younger son, John Sewall Pratt, took Alcott as his surname when he was adopted by his Aunt Louisa near the end of her life.
-He was also buried in the Alcott lot in Sleepy Hollow when he died in 1923.
 John and Anna's elder son, Frederick Alcott Pratt, married Jessica Cate, with whom he had five children before his death in 1910 in Chelsea, Massachusetts.